MultiDIC/MultiDIC/README.md

 * Computer Vision System Toolbox

 ### Installation Instructions
-To install Multi DIC simply follow these two steps:
+To install MultiDIC simply follow these two steps:
 #### 1. Get a copy of MultiDIC
 Use one of these two options:
 **a.** Download and unzip the latest [zip file](https://github.com/MultiDIC/MultiDIC/archive/master.zip).